My Legs Are Mottled. Is It My Veins?

 There are also other, less common causes of mottled skin, such as:

-• Shock or severe illness: Mottled skin can appear in cases of severe infection or shock, but other severe symptoms, such as difficulty breathing, fever, or a rapid heartbeat, usually accompany this.
+• Shock or severe illness: Mottled skin can appear in cases of severe infection or shock, but other serious symptoms, such as difficulty breathing, fever, or a rapid heartbeat, will usually be present.

 • Raynaud’s disease: This condition causes blood vessels to narrow in response to cold or stress, leading to a mottled appearance as blood flow is temporarily reduced.